Keksuccino/docs_fancymenu/placeholders.md

 # Placeholders In Detail

 This list contains most, if not all, placeholders available in FancyMenu.
 The list can sometimes be a bit outdated due to updates of the mod.

+> FancyMenu 3.9.0 removed the old scoreboard/player-tag placeholders because they did not work reliably.
+They are no longer documented as active placeholders.
+{.is-warning}

 ## Player Name (playername)
 Returns the current player's username.